yatharth1706/FormVibe/README.md

 ```

 3. Copy .env.example file to .env.local and replace all the values with your credentials
+4. Three collections are also required in appwrite (Forms, users, Responses) and one bucket in storage.
+These steps are not automated yet.
+Will analyse it little more how i can automate these
-4. Run the dev server
+5. Run the dev server
 ```
 npm run dev
 ```